-198.3 Effect of an Admissions; Withdrawal or Amendment.
+198.3 Effect of an Admission; Withdrawal or Amendment.

-Any admission made by a party under this rule may be used solely in the pending action is not an admission for any other purpose and cannot be used against the party in any other proceeding.
+An admission made by a party under this rule is not an admission for any other purpose and cannot be used against the party in any other proceeding.
 An admission made by a party under this rule may be used only against the responding party.
-A matter admitted 198.2(c) for clarity.
-This was not specifically discussed by the SCAC.
+A matter admitted under this rule is conclusively established unless the court, on motion, permits the party to withdraw or amend the admission.
+The court may permit the party to withdraw or amend the admission if: